Student Organizations

 Unwind Fiber Crafts Club

-Unwind Fiber Crafts Club is a group comprised of people who do all kinds of crafts, like knitting, crochet, cross-stitch, sewing, felting, and more - we welcome anyone whose hobby involves needles and string!
-We meet to hang out and talk about our crafts with people who understand them and teach them to anyone who would like to learn.
-We love to use our skills for our community, and we want to build more community among crafters who are often isolated with a pastime that is inclined to solitude.
+Unwind Fiber Crafts Club is a group for people who do all kinds of crafts, like knitting, crochet, cross-stitch, sewing, felting, and more - if your hobby involved needles and string, you'll fit right in!
+We meet to talk about our crafts with others who understand them, and teach them to anyone who would like to learn.
+We love to use our skills for our community, and we want to build more community among crafters who are often isolated with a very independent pastime.
+Wherever you choose to take your work, we wish you Happy Crafting!

 Learn More